LC271828/AI-PROJECT_Fog/README.md

 Notes
 - Windows users can keep using PowerShell; commands above work the same.
-- A first-class `--text` CLI flag may be added later; for now, use the example module shown above.
+- The interactive TUI uses the official `src.textviz` under the hood.
+For non-interactive runs, use the example module above or call `src.textviz.run_text_session` from your own scripts.

 ## GUI (optional)